BasilPanda/RoR2DronesInheritItems/README.md

 ## FAQ

-Q: How does UpdateInventory work?

-A: It will update all drone inventories to the items of the **host** after going through a teleporter.
-I haven't found a way to track the specific player who bought the drone so it will only update drones with the host inventory.

 Q: How do you calculate the item max cap for item generation?

 A: Currently the way it is done is randomly selecting a value from 0 to the current stage * item max cap, inclusively, for every item.